veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To check if the user has access to the application through one or more tenants, call the following endpoint using the GET method:
 * `/me/applications/{applicationId}/tenants`

-Depending on the response, the user will see different pages when accessing the application.
+The user will see different pages when accessing the application depending on the response.
 * If the response is an empty list, the user will be redirected to the unauthorized page.
-* If the response contains one tenant, the user will be redirected to the application using this tenant
+* If the response contains one tenant, the user will be redirected to the application using this tenant.
 * If the response contains two or more tenants, the user will be redirected to the page where they can choose which tenant they want to work with.

-Note that the tenant ID can be passed in a cookie, URL query parameter or a header value.
+Note that the tenant ID can be passed in a cookie, URL query parameter or header value.

 ##### To determine user roles and permissions

 To get the user license, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

-The license object has an AccessLevel that is used to that determine whether the user is a regular user who can check in and out or an admin who can manage employees and health and safety compliance.
+The license object has an AccessLevel that is used to determine whether the user is a regular user who can check in and out or an admin who can manage employees and health and safety compliance.

 Store managers are added to the system and granted user admin and application admin roles within the Veractiy Tenant Management system through the API.
 The storeId is added to the extension properties of the license.

 Then, the store manager can add and remove users from their own store.
 When adding a new user to the store, the storeId is saved in the extension properties.
 The app also saves a flag indicating if the user is a health and safety responsible for the store.